novuhq/novu/docs/docs/overview/quickstart/get-started-with-python.md

 | Chat    | Mattermost, Slack, Microsoft Teams, Discord                         |
 | Push    | FCM, APNS, Expo                                                     |

-Only one provider can be **active** per **channel**.
-Connect any of your favorite providers to get started.
+Only one provider can be **active** per **channel** at a time.
+Connect anyone of your preferred providers to get started.
 The email channel comes with Novu's email provider, which is active by default and includes 300 credits.

 ## Create a Notification Workflow

 A notification workflow is the blueprint for the notifications that will be sent.
 It holds the entire flow of messages sent to the subscriber.
-This is where all the different channels are tied together under a single entity.

 The workflow includes the following: